 - In a large bowl, cream butter and sugar until light and fluffy.
 Beat in egg and vanilla.
 In another bowl, whisk flour, baking powder and salt; gradually beat into creamed mixture.
 Refrigerate, covered, 1 hour.

 - Divide dough in half.
-Add cherry extract to one half and tint red.
+Add cherry extract to 1 half and tint red.
 Knead almonds into remaining half.
-Wrap each in plastic; refrigerate at least 3 hours or until firm enough to roll.
+Wrap each half; refrigerate at least 3 hours or until firm enough to roll.

-- On a baking sheet, roll each portion between two sheets of waxed paper into a 15x8-in. rectangle.
+- On a baking sheet, roll each portion between 2 sheets of waxed paper into a 15x8-in. rectangle.
 Refrigerate 30 minutes.

 - Remove waxed paper.
 Place almond rectangle on top of cherry rectangle.
 Roll up tightly jelly-roll style, starting with a long side.
-Roll in coarse sugar; wrap in plastic.
+Roll in coarse sugar; wrap securely.
 Refrigerate 2 hours or until firm.

 - Preheat oven to 375°.
 Unwrap and cut dough crosswise into 1/4-in. slices.
 Place 2 in. apart on greased baking sheets.
 Bake 10-12 minutes or until set.
 Remove from pans to wire racks to cool completely.
 Store in airtight containers.

 Nutrition Facts1 cookie: 105 calories, 5g fat (3g saturated fat), 18mg cholesterol, 67mg sodium, 13g carbohydrate (7g sugars, 0 fiber), 1g protein.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.